ArronBeale/Love-Running/README.md

 # Love Running Walkthrough Project
+---
-This is a walkthrough project to create a fictional site for a running club to include locations, times and distances.
+This is a walkthrough project to create a responsive website for a running club to include locations, times and distances.\
-It will demonstarte the use of a hero image and also a zoom animation when you enter the page.
+It will demonstrate the use of a hero image and also a zoom animation when you enter the page.
+\
+\
+There will be a gallery page included to demonstrate masonry layout of pictures within the gallery.
+\
+\
+There will not be a sign up page, I will add in the future.